giuliano-macedo/clusopt/README.md

 * **Dionisio Leite Machado Filho** - *Advisor*
 ## Acknowledgments
 Thanks to Dionisio for all the the tips to solve all the networking/cloud/virtualization related problems.
-To Jonathan to all clustering/stream clustering/clustering evaluation information used to build this system.
+To Jonathan to all stream clustering/clustering in general /clustering evaluation information used to build this system.